RarelyCharlie/rarelycharlie.github.io/_includes/7cups.md

 ### Listeners

-Anyone can sign up to become a listener by completing a short online training module.
+Anyone aged 15 or over can sign up to become a listener by completing a short online training module.
 Listeners generally have the same access to the site as members, with some additional features that are only available for listeners.

 Listeners are intended to provide support to members.
 They also support each other in the work of being a listener.
 Listeners are encouraged to have a separate member account to use when they need support for their own personal issues.
 The platform supports easy switching between the two accounts.